-When I was in a position to hear pitches the most common problem was that the person telling the story knew it so well that he or she went into far too much detail.
-Since I’d never heard the story before I couldn’t tell which of the many details related to the core story and which were parts of the subplot or just digressions.
+When I was in a position to hear pitches, the most common problem was that the person telling the story knew it so well that they went into too much detail.
+Since I’d never heard the story before, I couldn’t tell which of the many details related to the core story and which were parts of the subplot or just digressions.

-When you pitch a screenplay, you need to be clear.
-If you confuse people hearing your pitch you’ve lost them and it’s very hard to get them back.
+When you pitch a screenplay, you need to be precise.
+If you confuse people hearing your pitch, you’ve lost them, and getting them back is tough.

-Of course how detailed you get will depend partly on whether you’re giving the “elevator pitch,” the two or three-minute version, or the complete story.
-But even for the latter it’s a good idea to stick to the spine of the story.
-If your story moves back and forth in time, often it’s better to indicate that but tell the story in a more linear way.
+Of course, how detailed you get will depend partly on whether you’re giving the “elevator pitch,” the two or three-minute version, or the complete story.
+But even for the latter, it’s a good idea to stick to the spine of the story.
+If your story moves back and forth in time, often it’s better to indicate that but tell the story more linearly.

 For instance, you might say, “As Maria’s relationship with Andre disintegrates, we see episodes from her childhood that reveal the abuse she suffered at the hands of her father.

-When she is five (describe what happened), and on her tenth birthday (describe what happened).
+When she is five (describe what happened), and on her tenth birthday (tell what happened).